maxbbraun/trump2cash/benchmark.md

 ### Events

+Here's each tweet with the results of its analysis and individual market performance.

 ##### [2015-07-16 (Thu) 09:14:15](https://twitter.com/realDonaldTrump/status/621669173534584833)

 > I hope the boycott of @Macys continues forever.
 So many people are cutting up their cards.
 Macy's stores suck and they are bad for U.S.A.